 I believe that many of the skills I developed whilst working in the actuarial field and in education related activities will be relevant to the role of a governor/trustee.
 I also have experience of managing other people should this ever be helpful.

 Andrew Walsh, Community Trustee

 I have had 41 years’ experience in the public sector where I had responsibly at various times for finance management, health and safety, human resource management, Professional and Ethical standards and investigation of complaints of maladministration and breaches of Councillors’ code of conduct, before my retirement in 2011.
 I am educated to degree standard having a Batchelor of Arts degree from the Open University and a Master of Arts Degree from the University of Hertfordshire.
 I am currently vice chair of the Independent Monitoring Board of HMP Usk and Prescoed and vice chair of the Ethics and Standards Committee of Torfean County Borough Council.

-The Governing Body has a number of sub-committees.
+The Board of Trustees has a number of sub-committees.
 The committees meet at least termly.
-All governors are members of at least one committee.
+All Trustees are members of at least one committee.
 In addition, some staff attend on an advisory basis.

 To view these committees please click HERE

-To view Governors’ attendance at meetings, please click the link below:
+To view Trustees’ attendance at meetings, please click the link below:

 Governor attendance 2018-19